The connection between a climber and the rock face (or indoor holds) depends as much on his/her feet and shoes as it does on hands and grip.

-- Flexible shoes for beginners looking for vertical emotions,...
+- Flexible shoes for beginners climbers looking for emotions...

-- Symmetrical straight top with generous heel for optimal...
+- Symmetrical straight leg with generous heel for optimal...

 The type of climbing you do will impact the shoes you need.
 There are climbing shoes for every niche, from bouldering and traditional rock climbing, to overhangs and cracks, to competitive sport and indoor walls.

 Each has slightly different demands, so primary use should be considered before purchasing.